Immortal Beloved: The period of speculation (1827 to 1969)

 La Mara (1920), after discovering more letters and notes in the Brunsvik estates, was now convinced "that ...
 Josephine widowed Countess Deym was Beethoven's 'Immortal Beloved'".
 (Note: "... drängte sich mir die Überzeugung auf, daß ...
 Josephine verwitwete Gräfin Deym die 'unsterbliche Geliebte' Beethovens ... sei.")

-(Czeke 1938), for the first time, published Therese's diary notes ending in 1813; some were known already to (Romain Rolland 1928).
+(Czeke 1938), for the first time, published Therese's diary notes ending in 1813; some were known already to (Rolland 1928).
 (Note: Rolland was in contact with Marianne Czeke, who seemed to have known quite a lot more about the relationship between Beethoven and the Brunsviks.) and concluded that Beethoven was in love with Josephine, but nonetheless he tended towards Therese as the "Immortal Beloved".

 Kaznelson evaluated more of the documents in the Brunsvik estates, and even though he thought that Rahel Varnhagen was behind the "Distant Beloved", he concluded that the "Immortal Beloved" must have been Josephine mainly because her daughter Minona was born exactly nine months after the encounter with Beethoven and her husband Baron Stackelberg was away.
 Kaznelson arrived at his conclusion even though Hans Conrad Bodmer in Zurich, owner of the "13 Letters" after World War II (see following), would not allow him access to them.

 Editha and Richard Sterba, using psychoanalysis, argued for Beethoven's nephew Karl as the "Immortal Beloved".
-(Note: Astonishingly, this book was published in 1964 in German translation even though the "13 Letters" (translated by (Anderson 1961)) had meanwhile been published, clearly indicating a very heterosexual drive in the composer.)

 Steichen identified Marie Erdödy to have been a lifelong beloved of Beethoven, and thus she could also be the "Immortal Beloved".

 George R. Marek (1969) argued the case for Dorothea Von Ertmann.